 The past century has convincingly confirmed that paths of progress are marked by turbulent, contradictory, and crisis events, changes, and processes: social, economic, scientific, institutional, cultural, technological, etc..
 But a crisis continues in this century, becoming a recognizable symbol of our era (post-socialist), often viewed as isolated, economically, although it is always wider and more general, more social.
-It is difficult to prove which factors are causing the crisis, how and why it begins, manifests, and develops, when will it end.
-Society and culture are an outline for everything, therefore the crisis must be analyzed within that context.
-A lot has been written about economic crises and their causes.
+It is difficult to prove which factors are causing the crisis, how and why it

-15 "Corporate mercantilism... a fundamental political paradigm of our time, which serves for domi-nation" ... "capitalism with the gloves off" (N. Chomsky), "eminently hegemonic order" (S. Elakovic), "market fundamentalism" (J. Stiglitz), "third world religion of the 20th century" (F. Wertheim), "ideological discourse legitimizing the strategy of imperial capital" (S. Amin), "geopolitics of chaos and the empire of liberalism" (I. Ramonet), "externalization of unfavorable operations, own costs, crisis, difficulties, and issues" (L. Oxelheim), and the philosophy "private good, public bad" (P. Krugman).
+15 "Corporate mercantilism... a fundamental political paradigm of our time, which serves for domination" ... "capitalism with the gloves off" (N. Chomsky), "eminently hegemonic order" (S. Elakovic), "market fundamentalism" (J. Stiglitz) , "third world religion of the 20th century" (F. Wertheim), "ideological discourse legitimizing the strategy of imperial capital" (S. Amin), "geopolitics of chaos and the empire of liberalism" (I. Ramonet), "externalization of unfavorable operations, own costs, crisis, difficulties, and issues" (L. Oxelheim), and the philosophy "private good, public bad" (P. Krugman).